IBM-Bluemix-Docs/mass-data-migration/service-overview.md

 1. [Connect the device](/docs/mass-data-migration?topic=mass-data-migration-connect-device)
 2. [Update the network settings](/docs/mass-data-migration?topic=mass-data-migration-ip-settings)
 3. [Log in to the device user interface](/docs/mass-data-migration?topic=mass-data-migration-access-ui)
-4. Copy your data onto the network share.
+4. [Copy data from the device](/docs/mass-data-migration?topic=mass-data-migration-copy-data) to your network share.
 5. View network activity and storage usage to monitor your progress.
 6. Gracefully [power down the device](/docs/mass-data-migration?topic=mass-data-migration-disconnect-device).
 7. Erase your data from the device. <!--- Need Erase process from Jorge -->